Prototype 2: Plot

 The story of Prototype 2 begins in 2009, one year after the events of the first game, when U.S. Marine Sergeant James Heller, returning from a tour in Iraq, discovers his wife and daughter to be declared dead, causing him to rejoin the military in the fight for NYZ against the Blacklight virus.
 Heller finds out that Alex Mercer, who stopped the original Blacklight infection in 2008, is behind the new outbreak, having lost his faith in humanity and wishing to wipe it out to usher in a new golden age.
 Heller pursues vengeance against Mercer for the death of his family, but during a confrontation between the two, Heller is infected with Mercer's strain of Blacklight that imbues him with superhuman abilities, and blacks out.
 He later awakens in a Yellow Zone lab where Gentek scientist Dr. Anton Koenig and Blackwatch Col. Douglas Rooks are experimenting on him.
 Heller escapes and is confronted by Mercer, who claims that the former should take his revenge on Gentek and Blackwatch, since they are responsible for recreating and cultivating the Blacklight virus.
 Revealing his plans to take down Gentek and Blackwatch, Mercer offers a truce to Heller.
 Unsure of Mercer's intentions, Heller goes to his local pastor, Father Luis Guerra, for advice and help.

 Using information supplied by Guerra, Heller hacks into Blacknet Terminals to find out about and sabotage their operations.
 Gradually consuming his way through Blackwatch, Heller eventually finds and confronts Koenig, who claims to be on his side and reveals Blackwatch's super-soldier program, codenamed "Project :Orion".
-Heller prevents the project's progress by killing a super-soldier who was injected with his DNA.
+Heller prevents the project's progress by killing a super-soldier who was injected with his DNA, as well as the DNA of the special infected type known as a "Hydra".
 After consuming one of the head scientists, Heller discovers that Koenig was observing him in order to find his weaknesses.
 Enraged at Koenig's betrayal, Heller tracks him down, and discovers that he has powers similar to his and Mercer's, and is one of several "Evolved" agents planted in Gentek and Blackwatch by Mercer.
 After defeating and consuming Koenig, Mercer reveals to Heller that he intends to recruit him in an attempt to control NYZ.
 His doubts growing, Guerra then shows Heller a video tape of Mercer releasing the virus for the second time in Penn Station.